gamedeff/Twitch_Batch_Logger/README.md

 # Features

-* Log all Twitch channels you follow and group chats you're in with one click.
+* Log all your followed Twitch channels and group chats.

-* If that's too much you can also configure it to log a list of select channels that you provide.
+* Or log from a list of select channels that you provide.

 * Only Python 3.2+ is needed, no external libraries required.